-Cheshire Cup 2022 Duckworth-Lewis Protocol
+Cheshire Cup Duckworth-Lewis- Stern Protocol

-These instructions are to be followed in all matches where the Duckworth-Lewis method is used to determine revised target scores and /or the winners of matches where play is interrupted.
+These instructions are to be followed in all matches where the Duckworth-Lewis -Stern method is used to determine revised target scores and /or the winners of matches where play is interrupted.
 However, where it has not been possible for the minimum number of overs to be played to determine a result, the outcome of the match shall be determined according to the competition regulations.

-1. The Duckworth-Lewis-Stern standard edition (hereafter referred to as DLS standard, or sometimes, D/L, or D/L standard) shall be used in all matches.
+1. The Duckworth-Lewis-Stern App or software Version 5 (hereafter referred to as DLS ) shall be used in all matches - not Duckworth-Lewis (Standard)

-2. The DLS standard edition that is found on the Play Cricket Scorer app or the Play Cricket Scorer Pro software shall be used to make necessary calculations.
+2. The DLS edition that is found on the Play Cricket Scorer app or the Play Cricket Scorer Pro software shall be used to make necessary calculations.
 No other DLS app should be used.